liuyixin-louis/OpenChatPaper/README.md

 - [ ] **Context Condense**: how to deal with long context? maybe we can tune a soft prompt to condense the context
 - [ ] **Poping context out based on similarity**

+## Cooperation & Contributions

+Feel free to reach out for possible cooperations or Contributions! (yixinliucs at gmail.com)

 ## References

 1. SciPDF Parser: https://github.com/titipata/scipdf_parser